-Five of the eleven sectors are reporting (or have reported) year-over-year earnings growth, led by the Consumer Discretionary and Industrials sectors.
+Five of the eleven sectors reported year-over-year earnings growth, led by the Consumer Discretionary and Industrials sectors.
 On the other hand, six sectors are reporting (or have reported) a year-over-year decline in earnings, led by the Materials and Utilities sectors.

-Consumer Discretionary: Amazon Is Largest Contributor to Year-Over-Year Growth
+Consumer Discretionary: Amazon Was Largest Contributor to Year-Over-Year Growth

-The Consumer Discretionary sector is reporting the highest (year-over-year) earnings growth rate of all eleven sectors at 54.8%.
+The Consumer Discretionary sector reported the highest (year-over-year) earnings growth rate of all eleven sectors at 54.3%.
 At the industry level, 4 of the 9 industries in the sector reported a year-over-year increase in earnings.
 A growth rate was not calculated for the Hotels, Restaurants, & Leisure and Broadline Retail industries due to the losses reported by both industries in the year-ago quarter.
 However, both industries reported profits in Q1 2023.
 The Hotels, Restaurants, & Leisure industry reported a profit of \$4.6 billion in Q1 2023 compared to a loss of -\$829 million in Q1 2022, while the Broadline Retail industry reported a profit of \$3.8 billion in Q1 2023 compared to a loss of -\$3.2 billion in Q1 2022.
-The other two industries that reported earnings growth are the Auto Components (19%) and Automobiles (5%) industries.
-On the other hand, 5 industries are reporting (or have reported) a year-over-year decline in earnings.
+The other two industries that reported earnings growth were the Auto Components (19%) and Automobiles (5%) industries.
+On the other hand, 5 industries reported a year-over-year decline in earnings.
 Three of these five industries reported a decrease in earnings of more than 10%: Leisure Products (-98%), Household Durables (-24%), and Textiles, Apparel, & Luxury Goods (-12%).

-At the industry level, the Broadline Retail and Hotels, Restaurants, & Leisure industries are the largest contributors to earnings growth for the sector.
-If these two industries were excluded, the Consumer Discretionary sector would be reporting a (year-over-year) decline in earnings of -5.6% instead of year-over-year earnings growth of 54.8%.
+At the industry level, the Broadline Retail and Hotels, Restaurants, & Leisure industries were the largest contributors to earnings growth for the sector.
+If these two industries were excluded, the Consumer Discretionary sector would have reported a (year-over-year) decline in earnings of -6.1% instead of year-over-year earnings growth of 54.3%.

 At the company level, Amazon.com is the largest contributor to earnings growth for the sector.
-If this company were excluded, the blended earnings growth rate for the sector would fall to 16.8% from 54.8%.
+If this company were excluded, the blended earnings growth rate for the sector would fall to 16.3% from 54.3%.